huixiang01/javascript_coding_notes/Javascript notes/Introduction.md

 Use these when you don't know ahead of time when this loop is going to end.
 Note!

-The condition is checked right BEFORE each run through of the loop, NOT THROUGHOUT!
+The condition is checked right BEFORE each run-through of the loop, NOT THROUGHOUT!

 ```javascript